kekcleader/FreeOberon/README_build_eng.md

 # How to build a new version of Free Oberon for Linux

-The commands are for Debian / Ubuntu.
+The commands are for Debian/Ubuntu OS.

 ## Option 1.
 Download the archive and run the installer